Keyfactor/f5-bigiq-rest-orchestrator/README.md

 2. When Inventorying and Add/Replacing certificates it will be necessary for certificate files to be transferred to and from the F5 device.
 The F5 Big IQ Orchestrator Extension uses SCP (Secure Copy Protocol) to perform this.
 Please make sure your F5 Big IQ device is set up to allow SCP to transfer files *to* /var/config/rest/downloads (a reserved F5 Big IQ folder used for file transfers) and *from* /var/config/rest/fileobject/{all subfolders} (the certificate file location path).
 You may need go into the /etc/ssh/sshd_config file on your F5 Big IQ device and set PasswordAuthentication from “No” to “Yes” for SCP to work.
 It is also possible other configuration may be necessary in your environment to enable this feature.

-## F5 Big IQ Orchestrator Installation
+## F5 Big IQ Orchestrator Extension Installation

 1. Stop the Keyfactor Universal Orchestrator Service.
 2. In the Keyfactor Orchestrator installation folder (by convention usually C:\Program Files\Keyfactor\Keyfactor Orchestrator), find the "extensions" folder.
 Underneath that, create a new folder named F5BigIQ or another name of your choosing.
-3. Download the latest version of the F5 BigIQ Orchestrator from [GitHub](https://github.com/Keyfactor/f5-bigiq-rest-orchestrator).
+3. Download the latest version of the F5 BigIQ Orchestrator Extension from [GitHub](https://github.com/Keyfactor/f5-bigiq-rest-orchestrator).
 4. Copy the contents of the download installation zip file into the folder created in step 2.
 5. Start the Keyfactor Universal Orchestrator Service.

-## F5 Big IQ Orchestrator Configuration
+## F5 Big IQ Orchestrator Extension Configuration

 1. In Keyfactor Command, create a new certificate store type by navigating to Settings (the "gear" icon in the top right) => Certificate Store Types, and clicking ADD.
 Then enter the following information: